 So as long as your flight controller is rocking a STM F4 or F7 processor and your firmware supports up to 32Khz update rates then this is the one to go for.
 Currently only BetaFlight and RaceFlight support 32Khz gyro updates, but CleanFlight will also soon add this.

 This is one of the newest IMU's from InvenSense suitable for use on drones and it features much more accurate sensors with less noise.
 It can also get gyro readings at 32Khz so will be a great option for future flight controllers that have more processing power like F4 or F7 boards.
-I am yet to see a flight controller use this but will be excited to give it a go.
+This IMU is starting to show up on the latest boards like the Omnibus F4 V3, or SPF4 Evo flight controller.
 But I am sure in the future this will become the standard IMU sensor on flight controllers!

 What about the 9 or 10 DOF IMU sensors?